-The LMMO stationed on the flying bridge recorded sightings made by the Navy forward lookout.
-Once the forward lookout sighted an animal or was informed of a sighting by the bridge, the lookout would relay the approximate bearing, distance (estimated by eye), and animal group (whale or dolphin) to the LMMO.
-The LMMO would relay this information to the SMMOs to determine if the sighting was considered a duplicate.
-The information relayed by the LMMO would be recorded by each SMMO.
-However, as indicated above, data collected from 21-23 February were recorded by the DMMO rather than each SMMO.
+The LMMO stationed on the starboard bridge wing reported sightings made by the Navy starboard lookout.
+Once the starboard lookout sighted an animal or was informed of a sighting by the bridge, the lookout would relay the approximate bearing, distance (estimated by eye), and animal group (whale or dolphin) to the LMMO.
+The LMMO would relay this information to the DMMOs for recording and to determine if the sighting was considered a duplicate.